IBM/ibm_zosmf/docs/source/modules/zmf_workflow.rst

 workflow_notification_url
-  URL to be used for notification when the workflow is started.
+  URL to be used for receiving notifications when the workflow is started.

   | **required**: False
   | **type**: str